 Matsumoto Castle Keep (Matsumoto City)

-Matsumoto Castle had its origins in Fukashi Castle, which was built in the 1500s, and is the oldest of the few surviving five-roofed, six-story castle keeps in Japan.
-The walls of the castle keep are covered with white plaster on the top and black clapboards on the bottom, creating a vivid contrast between black and white.
+Matsumoto Castle, initially Fukashi Castle, was built around 1593-4 and is the oldest of the few surviving five-roofed six-story castle keeps in Japan.
+The walls of the castle tower are covered with white plaster on the top and black lacquered clapboard on the bottom, creating a vivid contrast between black and white.
 The reflection of the castle set against the Japanese Alps in the water of the moat is beautiful to behold.
-It was designated a national treasure in 1936.

 Click here for more on Matsumoto Castle